-It’s all well and good having the stories and anecdotes – but people want the facts and data.
+It’s all well and good having the stories and anecdotes.
+However, people want the facts and data.
 Real research is needed – not just a case study.

 “I didn’t know he could do that.
 He’s never done that in a maths lesson…he’s never shown that in his maths book.”

 The words of a teacher from Durham, with whom we were co-delivering our prototype active learning programme.
-Similar phrases have since been echoed by teachers in schools around the UK during our Active Learning Days.
+Teachers in schools around the UK have subsequently echoed similar phrases during our Active Learning Days.

 “We know that something magical happens when teachers take their children outdoors to play with numbers – when their Moderate to Vigorous Physical Activity (MVPA) kicks in.
 The extra blood flow, oxygen and glucose to the brain improves learning abilities.”